vinay-colaco/vinay-colaco/README.md

 # 💫 About Me:
 Welcome to my GitHub profile!
-I'm a 21-year-old amateur developer with a passion for software development and a diverse tech stack.
+I'm a 21-year-old amateur developer with a passion for web development and a diverse tech stack.
 I enjoy working with various programming languages and technologies to create innovative solutions.

 ## 🌐 Socials: